sciZer0/newdiscoveries/a/README.md

 · the 50 kg object is being pushed by Force equal to 490 Newtons.

-B. “Official” Concept of Work and “Official” Concept of Energy
+B. "Official" Concept of Work and "Official" Concept of Energy

 From the text above we already know that science considers that the Universe/Nature in the whole is a big organism which is much similar to your organism; and just like your organism, this Big Organism can do some work and always, just like your organism, this Big Organism must spend some resource (energy) of the organism on this work.

-Plus, “official” science thinks that the Universe (Big Organism) can do its work by Gravitational Force (Invisible Hand).
+Plus, "official" science thinks that the Universe (Big Organism) can do its work by Gravitational Force (Invisible Hand).

-Also, we know that in the vision of “official” science all that Gravitational Force (Invisible Hand) can EVER be doing during ANY moment of time is to be pushing an object downwards.
+Also, we know that in the vision of "official" science all that Gravitational Force (Invisible Hand) can EVER be doing during ANY moment of time is to be pushing an object downwards.

 I absolutely agree with everything above.

 With this all being held in mind, we go on.

-The “Official” Concept of Work and “Official” Concept of Energy are also easier to understand through the  same CASE #1 familiar to us.
+The "Official" Concept of Work and "Official" Concept of Energy are also easier to understand through the  same CASE #1 familiar to us.

 CASE #1